dhbloo/gomoku-calculator/src/views/About-en.md

   Hover on one bestline move to preview bestlines calcuated by AI currently.
 On desktop client you can set current position to bestline by double-clicking bestline move.

++ Can keyboard keys be used?

+  You can use the left/right arrow keys on the keyboard to move backward/forward through the board states, the HOME/END keys to jump to the start/end of the board states, the spacebar to start or stop calculations, and the "b/B" key to calculate one/two equilibrium points.

 + I found a bug?
 I want to make a suggestion?

   Welcome to submit an issue [here](https://github.com/gomocalc/gomocalc.github.io/issues) to feedback the bug or suggestion.